-he human body can tolerate deep cold and sweltering heat so long as the body's core temperature doesn't vary much from 98.6 degrees Fahrenheit.
+The human body can tolerate deep cold and sweltering heat as long as the body's core temperature doesn't vary much from 98.6 degrees Fahrenheit.
 Small changes in the body's core temperature affect cellular structures and chemical reactions.
-Most temperature regulating systems in the human body are designed to prevent overheating.
+Most systems in the human body that regulate temperature are designed to prevent overheating.